ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 `ipmitool` commands are skipped in this guide.
 Check the OpenHPC doc for details.

+## 1.2 Requirements/Assumptions

+This guide follows the reference design of OpenHPC in Fig. 1 of the documentation.
+In particular, there's a separate network connecting the master node to compute nodes.

 ## 1.3 Inputs

 OpenHPC doc and the automated script assumes some variables are defined.